-(b) records of conferences made in accordance with subsection 93A(7) and certificates in relation to conferences given under subsection 93A(8); and (c) notices (including notices that have been withdrawn) given to the Commission under section 93 or 93AB; and (d) documents furnished to the Commission in relation to such notices; and (e) particulars of any oral submissions made to the Commission in relation to such notices; and (f) particulars of notices given by the Commission to corporations in relation to notices given by corporations under section 93 or 93AB; and (g) particulars of any permits given by the Commission under subparagraph 93(7)(b)(i); and (ga) details of the specification of any day by the Commission under paragraph 93(7C)(b); and (gb) details of the specification of any day by the Commission under paragraph 93AD(3)(b); and (h) records of proceedings at conferences held under section 65J or 65M; and (j) particulars of recommendations made to the Minister by the Commission under section 65K or 65N.
-(2) When re a person furnishes a document to the Commission: (a) in relation to a notice given to the Commission under section 93 or 93AB; or or ma notic docu docu subm regis natur in relation to a conference held under section 65J or 65M; akes an oral submission to the Commission in relation to the e or the conference, he or she may, at the time when the ment is furnished or the submission is made, request that the ment or a part of the document, or that particulars of the dission or of part of the submission, be excluded from the ter kept under subsection (1) by reason of the confidential te of any of the matters contained in the document or dission.
-(3) re such a request is made: if the document or part of the document, or the submission or part of the submission, to which the request relates contains particulars of:
+- (b) records of conferences made in accordance with subsection 93A(7) and certificates in relation to conferences given under subsection 93A(8); and - (c) notices (including notices that have been withdrawn) given to the Commission under section 93 or 93AB; and - (d) documents furnished to the Commission in relation to such notices; and - (e) particulars of any oral submissions made to the Commission in relation to such notices; and - (f) particulars of notices given by the Commission to corporations in relation to notices given by corporations under section 93 or 93AB; and - (g) particulars of any permits given by the Commission under subparagraph 93(7)(b)(i); and - (ga) details of the specification of any day by the Commission under paragraph 93(7C)(b); and - (gb) details of the specification of any day by the Commission under paragraph 93AD(3)(b); and - (h) records of proceedings at conferences held under section 65J or 65M; and - (j) particulars of recommendations made to the Minister by the Commission under section 65K or 65N. - (2) Where a person furnishes a document to the Commission: - (a) in relation to a notice given to the Commission under section 93 or 93AB; or - (b) in relation to a conference held under Division 3 of Part XI; or makes an oral submission to the Commission in relation to the notice or the conference, he or she may, at the time when the document is furnished or the submission is made, request that the document or a part of the document, or that particulars of the submission or of part of the submission, be excluded from the register kept under subsection (1) by reason of the confidential nature of any of the matters contained in the document or submission. - (3) Where such a request is made: - (a) if the document or part of the document, or the submission or part of the submission, to which the request relates contains particulars of: